huyhieupham/3D-Face-Recognition/README.md

 ## 6. 3D-TEC

 **Original paper**: V. Vijayan, K. W. Bowyer, P. J. Flynn, D. Huang, L. Chen, M. Hansen, O. Ocegueda, S. K. Shah, and I. A. Kakadiaris.
 "Twins 3D face recognition challenge".
-International Joint Conference on Biometrics (IJCB), 2011 , pages 1–7.
-IEEE, 2011.
+International Joint Conference on Biometrics (IJCB), 2011 , pages 1–7, 2011.

 **Description**: The 3D-TEC database contains 107 pairs (total 214 subjects) of twins and expressions of neutral and smiling scan are captured for each subject.
 Since twins are visually similar to each other, it is harder to identify a probe where the corresponding twin of the probe is in a gallery set.